Jockeparty/Home-AssistantConfig/README.md

 Volvo on Call

 Future plans
-Integrate Ikea sparsn‰s to be able to track/trend electricity consumption Use Raspberry PINoIr to track water consumption
+Integrate Ikea sparsn√§s to be able to track/trend electricity consumption Use Raspberry PINoIr to track water consumption
 Get Plex up and running
+Integrate Roborock withh HASS and Alexa
+Notification whena HASS halts.
+Urgent!

 More to come :)